MagGeo/MagGeo/docs/maggeo_installation_guide.md

 cd MagGeo-Annotation-Program
 ```

+**What this does:** Changes your current directory to the MagGeo folder, similar to navigating to a specific folder in Finder (macOS) or File Explorer (Windows).

 ## Step 5: Create the MagGeo Environment

-This creates a specialized Python environment with all the specific packages MagGeo needs, similar to installing a comprehensive R package with all its dependencies.
+**What is this step doing?** This creates a specialized Python environment with all the specific packages MagGeo needs, similar to installing a comprehensive R package with all its dependencies.

 ``` bash
 conda env create --file environment.yml